 Growth in the Cypriot real estate atmosphere is, in turn, driving the nation’s entire economy to recovery.
 It is happening for the first time after growth was recorded in the first quarter of 2015.
 This happened contrary to the European commission’s projections, which predicted a 0.5% shrink in 2015.
 Cyprus has gone on to witness continuous growth over the years with the promise of even more to come.

 More recently, the small island nation located in the Eastern Mediterranean continues to attract international buyers in ever-increasing numbers.
 Far from being only because of its unique weather, cuisine and fabulous beaches, affordable property prices, relative ease to acquire citizenship, advantageous tax regimes for non-national investors, among many other reasons contribute.

 There was a 20% increase in sales contracts across Cyprus in the first half of 2017.
 Sales transactions increased spectacularly by 46% in February 2018 with a later increase by 29% in April.

 Here are some of the government’s encouragement schemes on direct investments in Cyprus over the years.

 ATTRACTIVE TAX REGIME AND INCENTIVES

-To lift itself from the economic decline it experienced during much of the period before 2015, the government of Cyprus had to establish a property tax atmosphere which has succeeded to revitalize the nation’s general investment appeal.
-Some of the measures taken in this direction include;
+To lift itself from the economic decline it experienced during much of the period before 2015, Cyprus’s government had to establish a property tax atmosphere that has succeeded in revitalizing the nation’s general investment appeal.
+Some of the measures taken in this direction regarding the government investment schemes in Cyprus include;

 – One of the lowest corporate taxes across the EU at 12.5%